 From the next screen, click on the

 Nikon tab.
 This is the maker notes section.

 Down toward the bottom, you’ll see the Shutter Count item.
-In this example, it’s shot #94,275 (it’s obviously a camera that I’ve been using a while).
+In this example, it’s shot #94,275, which shows that it’s obviously a camera that I’ve been using quite a bit.

 On Windows: Online Service

 Windows 10 doesn’t read the EXIF maker notes to reveal the shutter count in its built-in apps (e.g., Properties or Windows Photo Viewer).
 There are some good apps you can install–Irvanview is one of several very good, free options–but if you want to find the shutter count without installing anything, your best bet is to use one of the free online services that can tell you that information.